 I love meeting new people, taking photographs and chatting over tea and cake.
 I’m also a huge fan of creative photowalks because they combine all three.
 They’re a great way to connect with like-minded folk, make new friends, see cool places, indulge in a little creativity and get some exercise.
 Pretty good, eh?

-I organise seasonal Oxford Instameets with Independent Oxford and this year I led photowalks at Blogtacular and Gathered Cheer.
+I organise seasonal Oxford Instameets with Independent Oxford and this year I led photowalks at Blogtacular and the Gathered Cheer Social.
 In fact, looking back I recall attending the first Worldwide Instameet in 2011, numerous Flickr walks and wandering around the streets of Oxford, Brighton and Worthing when I studied art.
 So today I’m sharing my tips to organise and run a creative photowalk.
 A day of fun, friendship and creativity.

 Things you might need